 Both kids and adults should visit the dentist frequently, as often as recommended.
 For people who have specific medical issues, your dentist may need to see you more regularly.

-On another note, remembering that certain types of medication may impact our oral health is also very important, for example, patients may be more likely to get tooth decay and will need to visit their dentist more often if they have ‘dry mouth' caused by medication.
+On another note, remembering that certain types of medication may impact our oral health is also very important.
+For example, patients may get tooth decay and need to visit their dentist more often if they have ‘dry mouth’ caused by medication.

-Our issue is that many of us don't really pay much attention to our mouth's health, especially compared to our overall body health.
+Most of us don’t pay much attention to our oral health compared to overall body health.
+And that leads to many issues.
 We only visit the dentist once the problem has surfaced.

 There is quite a large number of issues this creates but the two most well-known issues left unchecked are:

 Not having proper treatment for your gum when it’s bleeding results in inflamed gums as well as cavities – pockets develop under the gum-line filled with bacteria that eat away the teeth and eventually the bone causing tooth loss.
 Going to the dentist frequently will make sure that your gum health is properly maintained and early treatment prevents serious problems from happening.